awslabs/aws-fpga-app-notes/Using-PCIM-Port/README.md

 Every memory location in an operating system (OS) has at least two addresses: a virtual address and a physical address.
 Applications running in user space reference memory using virtual addresses, which enables to the OS to host multiple applications.

 The operating system typically handles memory allocation and virtualization in 4KB chunks called pages.
-Of course an application can allocate memory buffers that are many times larger than 4KB, and from an application’s perspective, the addresses used by the application to access the memory are contiguous.
-In reality, the physical locations of the pages may be scattered throughout physical memory.
+An application can allocate memory buffers that are many times larger than 4KB.
+While from an application’s perspective, the addresses used by the application to access the memory are contiguous, In reality the physical locations of the pages may be scattered throughout physical memory.

 The F1 SH contains hardware to enforce isolation between guest OSes, so that a CL cannot read or write data from another OS.
 In order for data to move between the application’s user space and the F1 card, software is required to request the physical address of server (host) memory.
 The physical address may be used by logic in the CL to read/write memory via the PCIM port.